raphael-group/CalicoST/README.md

 * cellsnp-lite
 * Eagle2
 * pysam
+* snakemake

-CalicoST uses the following python packages for the remaining steps to infer allele-specific copy numbers and cancer clones:
+CalicoST uses the following packages for the remaining steps to infer allele-specific copy numbers and cancer clones:
 * numpy
 * scipy
 * pandas